Backyard Buildings Buying Guide

 - Make a list of possible uses for your new building.
 What do you hope to accomplish with your shed?
 Are you simply expanding your storage space?
 Or will your backyard building become your new workshop, hobby corner, or portable cabin?
 How you plan to use your shed will determine which options are important to you.

 - Choose a size bigger than you think you’ll need.
 Many owners of wood storage sheds have ordered their shed or portable garage only to wish a few weeks or months later that they would have gone a little bigger.
-On the contrary, very few people end up wishing that the shed would be smaller.
-Making changes to the size of the shed after it has been installed are difficult and expensive. (for help choosing the size of a garage see our post on 2 car garage dimensions)
+Keep in mind that the actual inside storage dimensions will be a bit smaller than the advertised outside corner-to-corner measurements, as detailed in this article.
+On the flip side, very few people end up wishing that the shed would be smaller.
+Making changes to the size of the shed after it has been installed is difficult and expensive.
+(For help choosing the size of a garage see our post on 2 car garage dimensions.)

 - Buy a shed that will add value and appeal to your property.
 Your shed has the potential to become a valuable part of your property.
 But if no attention is given to quality it can become an eyesore and a maintenance headache.
 A backyard building should be built to last and look good for 20 years or more with a little maintenance.